gav-cooper/marvel-comics-app/README.md

 (First project using React)

-The contents of the .env.local file is shown below.
+The contents of the .env.local file are shown below.
 Be sure you remove the curly braces and add your API key and hash.

 .env {